-The Guided Tour of the Exhibition: for Soprano and HandbagJoanna Dudley with William Kentridge
+A Guided Tour of the Exhibition: For Soprano with HandbagIs it Art?

 No expectation can prepare you for the performance of Joanna Dudley.
 She has created a creature as riveting as anything I’ve seen on stage.
 Her singing and vocalisation — yelps, throat stops and growls, often distorted into something akin to a theremin — is extraordinary, her conveyance of emotion piercing.

-- The Guided Tour Of The Exhibition Project Brief (0.06MB, PDF)
+- A Guided Tour Of The Exhibition Project Brief (0.07MB, PDF)